fireflycons/PSCloudFormation/README.md

 ## Dependencies

-This module depends on [AWS.Tools](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-welcome.html) version `4.1.6.0` or higher which you should install/upgrade to first
+This module depends on [AWS.Tools](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-welcome.html) version `4.1.16.0` or higher which you should install/upgrade to first

 Required AWS.Tools modules:

+* AWS.Tools.CloudFormation
-* AWS.Tools.Common
+* AWS.Tools.S3

 ## New Documentation Site